Bayesian hierarchical weighting adjustment and survey inference: Method

 \subsection{Structured prior distribution}

 We introduce a structured prior distribution to improve MRP under the sparse and unbalanced cell structures, thus yielding stable model-based survey weights that account for design information.
-For now, suppose the population distribution of $X$ is known, that is, we can obtain $N_j$'s from the external data to describe a joint distribution of the weighting variables.
+Suppose the population distribution of $X$ is known, that is, we can obtain $N_j$'s from the external data to describe a joint distribution of the variables used for weighting.
 Extension to unknown $N_j$'s is discussed in Section~\ref{discussion}.
 In practice, the number of poststratification cells $J$ can be large, even much larger than the sample size $n$.
-The weighting variables could affect the inclusion through a complex relationship or a differential response mechanism.
+The variables used for weighting could affect the inclusion through a complex relationship or a differential response mechanism.
 Deep interactions are essential for complex relationship structure, but we cannot include all and have to select the predictive main effects and interactions.

-Suppose the collected survey response is continuous, $y_i$, for $i=1,\dots, n$, and we are interested in the population mean $\bar{y}$ estimation.
-We use $(X^1,\dots, X^J)^\top$ to represent the $J\times q$ predictor matrix in the population under the poststratification framework.
+Suppose the collected survey response is continuous, $y_i$, for $i=1,\dots, n$, and we are interested in the population mean $\bar{Y}$ estimation.
+We use $(X^{1\top},\dots, X^{J\top})^\top$ to represent the $J\times q$ predictor matrix in the population under the poststratification framework.
 For illustration, assume a normal distribution,

 where $j[i]$ denotes the cell $j$ that unit $i$ belongs to.
 We can also consider unequal variances, allowing the cell scale $\sigma_y$ to vary across cells, indexed as $\sigma_j$.
 For the prior specification of $\theta_j$, one choice can be $\theta_j=X^j\beta$, and $\beta$ is assigned with some prior distribution.
-In the hierarchical regression example of \cite{gelman07}, a multivariate normal distribution is considered, $y\sim \textrm{N}(X\beta, \Sigma_{y})$ and $\beta \sim \textrm{N}(0,\Sigma_{\beta})$, where the covariates include all main effects and a few selected two-way interactions in $X$ and the covariance matrix $\Sigma_{\beta}$ is diagonal with different scales.
+In the hierarchical regression example of \cite{gelman07}, a multivariate normal distribution is considered, $y_i\sim \textrm{N}(X_i\beta, \Sigma_{y})$ and $\beta \sim \textrm{N}(0,\Sigma_{\beta})$, where the covariates include all main effects and a few selected two-way interactions in $X$ and the covariance matrix $\Sigma_{\beta}$ is diagonal with different scales.
 However, the model is subject to misspecification, and the generated weights could be negative.